 White beans do not need to be soaked before being cooked in the Instant Pot.
 While soaking beans overnight may help soften them and speed up the cooking process, a pressure cooker's high heat does all of that for you.

 Soaking the beans decreases the phytic acid content and enhances the nutrient absorption.
-Also, soaking beans can help reduce gas-causing compounds in the beans, which is beneficial if one suffers from bloating from beans.
+Also, soaking beans can help reduce gas-causing compounds in the beans, which is beneficial if someone has bloating from beans.
 Also, soaked beans cooked faster.

-- Soaking the beans: This is optional, but helps reduce cook time.
-You can soak 1 cup beans in 3 cups of water overnight or for 8 hours.
-Then drain the liquid once the soaking time is done.
+- Soaking the beans: This is optional but helps reduce cooking time.
+You can soak 1 cup of beans in 3 cups of water overnight or for 8 hours.
+Then, drain the liquid once the soaking time is done.

 - Fill the inner pot of a standard instant pot with liquid, beans, salt, and spices.
 Give it a good stir to ensure that everything is evenly distributed.